Hendrixer/fullstack-v2-instructions/lessons/05-styles/A-global.md

-We'll be using tailwind for all of our styling, but we have a little bit of global styling we need to add
+We'll be using [Tailwind CSS](https://tailwindcss.com/) for all of our styling, but we have a little bit of global styling we need to add as well.

 ```css
 @layer base {